7 Best FREE VPN for Linux (Tested & Working) in 2023

 1) ExpressVPN

-ExpressVPN is one of the best VPNs for Linux to browse the Internet secured from scammers.
-It provides unlimited access to music, social media websites, videos, and more.
-This VPN does not log IP addresses, browsing history, DNS queries, and traffic destinations.
+ExpressVPN is one of the best VPNs for Linux I have tried to browse the Internet safely.
+It allowed me to access music, social media websites, videos, and other content without limits.
+I particularly liked that this VPN does not log your IP address, browsing history, DNS queries, or traffic destinations, which helped me feel secure online.

 This VPN offers online protection using leak proofing and encryption facilities.
 It helps you stay secure by hiding your IP address and encrypting your network data.
 This VPN for Linux provides 24/7 assistance via email as well as live chat.